Troubleshooting .NET Framework Targeting Errors

 <Reference Include="System.ServiceModel" />

-After you close and reopen your project, you should also rebuild it to ensure that all references resolve correctly.
+After you close and reopen your project, you should also rebuild it to ensure that all references are correctly resolved.